 Here in the FSU College of Education, you’ll find your home away from home.
 Our close-knit community offers a small school atmosphere rarely found at a major research university, providing you with unique and valuable experiences both in and out of the classroom.
 The FSU College of Education is filled with students compelled to educate the world and make a difference in the lives of future generations.

-Florida State University is also one of two preeminent institutions in the state of Florida that offers state approved teacher preparation programs.
+Florida State University is also one of three preeminent institutions in the state of Florida that offers state approved teacher preparation programs.
 The combined bachelor’s/master’s degree pathways at FSU will provide you with a firm foundation in research-based teaching practices and multiple opportunities to apply these practices through field work in K-12 classrooms.
 As a student here, you’ll complete field experiences every semester, as well as a semester-long internship, letting you apply what you’re learning in real classrooms.
 Because of this rigorous preparation, you’ll be ready to teach on day one and better equipped than those who complete only a bachelor’s degree.

 Because all of our teacher preparation programs are state approved, you’ll be eligible for the highest level of certification in Florida – the Professional Educator’s Certificate – as soon as you graduate.
 The professional certificate allows you to teach without worrying about meeting additional certification requirements during your first few years of teaching.
 Your completion of a state approved program will also make you more marketable for teaching positions across the country.
 Principals know that hiring our graduates is a seamless process because they come prepared and fully certified.